Initial Interface Prototype

 After various design phases a cubicle design enabling four users to use the i-browse simultaneously was decided upon.
 This was a compromise between having a focal point whilst maintaining the privacy of the individual users.

 When the user steps inside the cubicle the i-browse agent springs to life, ideally a hologram but could also work using conventional screens.
-In this instance the user is late for his lesson and doesn't know which room his class is in. i-browse utilizing the student profile held on the RFID Tag communicates with an advanced database system
+In this instance the user is late for his lesson and doesn't know which room his class is in. i-browse utilizing the student profile held on the RFID Tag communicates with an advanced database system and automatically brings up a map displaying the students classroom and the directions on how to get there.
+Ideally such a system would be able to access a range of composable services on the University Intranet making the above scenario just one of many functions the i-browse could be used for.

 No comments: